Home Online Business Blog Choosing a Graduate Program: Master’s in Marketing vs. MBA

 Academics lighten up somewhat at this point, as networking and the job hunt take higher priority.
 The workload isn’t as intense and courses in electives help you become highly proficient in your specialty.

 In year two, get to know people in your business school’s alumni network.
 These graduates of your program can provide rich insight borne of their own professional experience.
-You’re embarking on a journey they’ve already taken, and they can help smooth your path in the business world.
+You’re embarking on a journey they’ve already taken, and they can help smooth your path in the business world when you've become an MBA graduate.